Javascript is not enabled.

 Help by taking on some caregiving tasks or supporting their lives.

-Whether you are with them in person or supporting them from a distance, there are things you can do to help and show appreciation on a one-time or ongoing basis.
+Whether you are with them in person or supporting them from a distance, there are ways you can help and show appreciation on a one-time or ongoing basis.

 What that looks like:

 • Take on an ongoing caregiving task, like paying bills, ordering or picking up medications, grocery shopping, making appointments or arranging transportation.
-This can lighten their everyday load and help them be even better at the things they are doing.
+This can lighten their everyday load and help them do even better at what they do.

 • Cook or order a meal for delivery.
 Let them know it’s coming so they know they don’t have to cook that day.
 (Be sure to follow special diets and ask what days of the week would be best.)